-PLEASE NOTE: A transfer student's eligibility for FFEL is based on their cumulative grade point average and completion rate as listed on their PJC Student Degree Audit after all transfer credits are evaluated.
+PLEASE NOTE: A transfer student's eligibility for Direct Loans is based on their cumulative grade point average and completion rate as listed on their PJC Student Degree Audit after all transfer credits are evaluated and must be at minimum a 2.0 GPA.
 The REQUIRED STANDARDS determine the eligibility for all PJC students requesting federal student loans.